 How to increase productivity without spending any money!

 Increasing productivity is a big topic in appraising today.
-Most think it means buying computers, cell phones, fax modems, etc. But your productivity can be dramatically increased by using well-known, widely-used time management techniques that can be done by anyone and don’t require purchasing any equipment.
+Most think it means buying computers, cell phones, etc. But your productivity can be dramatically increased by using well-known, widely-used time management techniques that can be done by anyone and don’t require purchasing any equipment.
+How to increase appraisal productivity without spending any money can really help.

 Although we’re all tempted to “let the work fill up the available time” when we’re slow, that often results in bad habits that eat up valuable time we desperately need when we’re really busy.